ValentioStanley/EmoRec-App-New-Thesis/README.md

-Welcome to my source code!
+Hello, welcome to my source code!

 I created a source code for my thesis.